SQLDBAWithABeard/blogrobsewell/content/post/2022-11-24-newstarnovember-getting-into-speaking.md

 ---
-title: '#NewStarNovember - Getting into Speaking - It was fatherjack and SQLBits'
+title: 'NewStarNovember - Getting into Speaking - It was fatherjack and SQLBits'

 date: "2022-11-24"
 categories: